 In total there were an estimated 1,517 people killed in the sinking of the Titanic, 832 passengers and 685 crew members.

-68 - the percentage of people (passengers and crew) lost in the disaster.
+68% - the percentage of people on board (passengers and crew) who were lost in the disaster.

 3,560 - the number of life jackets carried aboard the Titanic.

-48 - the number of lifebouys on board.
+48 - the number of lifebuoys on board.

 832 - the number of passengers who perished.

-19 - the age of the youngest known victim, Sidney Leslie Goodwin, in months.
+19 months - the age of the youngest known victim, Sidney Leslie Goodwin.

 1 - the number of children from First Class who perished.